A child’s third birthday is a very special occasion.

 Ask Them To Get Dressed And Undress On Their Own

 When it comes to age-appropriate chores for three-year-olds, dressing and undressing are a good place to start.
-Help them to choose their clothes for the day, and then give them a little time to get dressed on their own.
+Help them to choose their clothes for the day, their masks (if needed) and then give them a little time to get dressed on their own.

 If they need help with buttons or zippers, offer assistance, but let them do as much as they can on their own.
 Undressing is a bit simpler, but you can still encourage your child to take care of their clothes by hanging them up or putting them away in a drawer.